-The Group leases land and buildings for its offices in Sydney Australia and warehouse in South Africa under agreements of between one (1) to two (2) years with, in some cases, options to extend.
+The Group leases land and buildings for its offices in Sydney Australia and warehouse in South Africa under agreements of between one (1) to three (3) years with, in some cases, options to extend, which have not been taken up.
 The Group also leases a single piece of office equipment under a five (5) year agreement.